 What Happens if the Game Moves Locations?

-What About Win Totals?
+What About Win Totals and Futures?

-Check with your book, but most will provide a stipulation on the ticket or in its rules — something like “MUST PLAY ALL REGULAR SEASON GAMES FOR ACTION.”
+For win totals: Check with your book, but most will provide a stipulation on the ticket or in its rules — something like “MUST PLAY ALL REGULAR SEASON GAMES FOR ACTION.”

 If it says that, your win total bet on a team that only plays 11 games will be canceled, even if the team easily went over or under the number.